-The maxwids configuration option to ffbconfig(1m) specifies how many of the overlay pixel values are used as hardware window IDs.
+The maxwids configuration option to ffbconfig(1m) specifies how many of the overlay pixel values are to be used as hardware window IDs.
 See "Hardware Window IDs" for details.
 The minimum legal value for maxwids is 1.
 The default value is 32.
 Thus, the overlay visual is a partial visual because it has less than the usual 256 colormap entries.
-If the client renders colormaps of this visual with a pixel value greater or equal to the specified number of colormap entries, no error is generated and the colors displayed are undefined.
+For colormaps of this visual, if the client renders with a pixel value greater than or equal to the specified number of colormap entries, no error is generated and the colors displayed are undefined.